einschmidt/hassio-addons/youtube-dl/README.md

 Then install the "youtube-dl" add-on.

-# Default output location

-By default, this add-on uses an output option which will store download files under `/share/youtube-dl/`.
-The output folder will be created automatically.
-However, this option can be overwritten via `options` and setting the '-o' option.
-See [OUTPUT TEMPLATE](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#output-template) for further information.

 # Default Stop

 The add-on will stop itself after successful download or in case an error occured.
 This is intended behavior.